MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werstorequeryreportmetadatav2.md

 ### -param pszReportKey

-The string identifying which report is being queried (previously retrieved with <a href="/windows/desktop/api/werapi/nf-werapi-werstoregetfirstreportkey">WerStoreGetFirstReportKey</a> or <a href="/windows/desktop/api/werapi/nf-werapi-werstoregetnextreportkey">WerStoreGetNextReportKey</a>).
+The string identifying which report is being queried (previously retrieved with [WerStoreGetFirstReportKey](/windows/desktop/api/werapi/nf-werapi-werstoregetfirstreportkey) or {WerStoreGetNextReportKey](/windows/desktop/api/werapi/nf-werapi-werstoregetnextreportkey)).

 ### -param pReportMetadata

 A pointer to the report store metadata in the form of a <a href="/windows/desktop/api/werapi/ns-werapi-wer_report_metadata_v2">WER_REPORT_METADATA_V2</a> structure.
-The field <b>SizeOfFileNames</b> should be set to 0 during the first call.
+The field **SizeOfFileNames** should be set to 0 during the first call.
 The function updates this field with the required size to hold the file names associated with the report.
-The field <b>FileNames</b> should then be allocated with <b>SizeOfFileNames</b> bytes and the function should be called again to get all of the file names.
+The field **FileNames** should then be allocated with **SizeOfFileNames** bytes and the function should be called again to get all of the file names.

 ## -returns

-This function returns <b>S_OK</b> on success or an error code on failure, including the following error code.
+This function returns **S_OK** on success or an error code on failure, including the following error code.

 <table>
 <tr>